ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 (Note that I've swapped from a postfix `$ α\ \mathtt{list} $` syntax to a prefix `$ \mathtt{list}\ α $` that I'm more used to.
 Also the `$ \underline{\mathtt{list}} $` was originally rendered `$ \underline{\mathit{list}} $` but I think that was a mistake.)

-What's not allowed is to pass in a variadic function and apply it with two different argument counts: `((λ (f) (* (f 1) (f 2 3))) -)` is forbidden, even though `(- 1)` and `(- 2 3)` are both okay.
+I do notice two limitations myself.
+One is that you're not allowed to pass in a variadic function and apply it with two different argument counts: `((λ (f) (* (f 1) (f 2 3))) -)` is forbidden, even though `(- 1)` and `(- 2 3)` are both okay.
 Combining this system with higher-rank types might avoid this limitation, but I don't know if they're compatible.
 The authors list two other ways to potentially avoid it, but both would need more investigation.
+I don't know how big a deal this would be, it feels minor.

-The other limitation I notice is: there's only one thing you can do with a "rest argument" (i.e. the collection of the arbitrarily-many arguments at the end), and that's to use it as another rest argument.
+The other is: there's only one thing you can do with a "rest argument" (i.e. the collection of the arbitrarily-many arguments at the end), and that's to use it as another rest argument.
 There's even special syntax for that: you'd define a variadic function as `(λ (x &rest xs) ...)` (i.e. taking one required argument and arbitrarily many following that), and inside the body you'd call some other variadic function with `(g a b c &rest xs)`.
 So variadic functions need to be either built-in or defined in terms of other variadic functions.

-How big a problem is this?
-I have no idea; the paper talks about type-checking, it contains zero implementations of variadic functions.
+This feels like a bigger limitation, but again I don't really know.
+The paper only talks about type-checking - it contains zero implementations of variadic functions.
 Maybe a small handful of built-in ones would let us define everything we want.

 Ignoring that problem for now, and considering whether we can type the example functions from above: